 Keep in mind that a Billing Worksheet will NOT be available to Generate unless the defined date in the Billing Schedule has been met.

 Fixed Fee Project: An entry can be tied to a Date (User Determined) or Task (Plan Complete Date) or Both (uses the earlier of the two dates).
-You can also designate a percentage of the budget to create the invoice for.
+You can also designate a dollar amount or percentage of the budget to create the invoice for.
+The Billing Schedule can also designate if the invoice generated will be an Advance Bill Invoice or a Revenue invoice.

 Time and Materials Project: Only Used to create an Advanced Billing Invoice.
-An entry can be tied to a Date (User Determined) or Task (Plan Complete Date) or the earlier of the two if both are selected.
-You can also designate a percentage of the budget to create the Advance Billing invoice for.
+An entry can be tied to a Date (User Determined) or Task (Plan Complete Date) or Both (uses the earlier of the two dates).
+You can designate a percentage of budget to create the Advance Billing invoice for.

 NOTE: A normal Time and Materials worksheet will be available to generate anytime there are approved/unbilled transactions on the project.
-So what this means is that if you have approved/unbilled transactions and the billing schedule date is ready to create the advance, then you will see two worksheets you can generate for the same project.
-The one listed under (Time and Material) is for the Approved/Unbilled transactions, then the one under (Fixed Fee/Time and Material with Advance Billing) is for the Advance Billing.
-In this case, you would need to generate a bill for the worksheet for the Advance Bill before you can generate the regular worksheet for the transactions.
+If you have approved/unbilled transactions and the billing schedule date is ready to create an Advance Bill Invoice, then you will see two worksheets to generate for the same project.
+The one listed under (Time and Material) is for the Approved/Unbilled transactions, and the one under (Fixed Fee/Time and Material with Advance Billing) is for the Advance Bill Invoice.

 - Generate Billing Worksheets